benjaminthhansen073-pixel/THH-HUB-FIND-THE-NEEDLE/README.md

 		flyJumpUntil =
 			os.clock() + 0.25

-		if infiniteJumpEnabled then
+		if infiniteJumpEnabled
+			and not interactionBusy then

 			local humanoid =
 				getHumanoid()

 			if humanoid then

+				pcall(function()

 					humanoid:ChangeState(
 						Enum.HumanoidStateType.Jumping
 					)
+				end)
 			end
 		end
 	end)